-We are a bio-pharmaceutical company that focuses primarily on developing, manufacturing, marketing and selling technically-challenging generic and proprietary injectable, inhalation, and intranasal products, as well as insulin active pharmaceutical ingredient, or insulin API, products.
+We are a bio-pharmaceutical company that focuses primarily on developing, manufacturing, marketing, and selling technically challenging generic and proprietary injectable, inhalation, and intranasal products, and insulin active pharmaceutical ingredient, or insulin API, products.
 We currently manufacture and sell over 20 products, the overwhelming majority of which are prescription pharmaceuticals.
 Since December 2018, we have sold our patented Primatene Mist[®] using a new hydrofluoroalkanes, or HFA, formulation as our sole over-the-counter product.

-We are currently developing a portfolio of 13 generic abbreviated new drug applications, or ANDAs or NDAs, three biosimilar insulin product candidates and four proprietary product candidates, which are in various stages of development and target a variety of indications.
+We are currently developing a portfolio of generic abbreviated new drug applications, or ANDAs, biosimilar insulin product candidates and proprietary product candidates, which are in various stages of development and target a variety of indications.
 Five ANDAs and one NDA are currently on file with the FDA.
+Additionally, we have one product with tentative FDA approval, Vasopressin, which we plan to launch in the third quarter of 2022, subject to a confidential settlement agreement with the product's innovator.

-For the years ended December 31, 2020, 2019, and 2018, we recorded net revenues of \$349.8 million, \$322.4 million, and \$294.7 million, respectively.
-We recorded net income of \$1.4 million and \$48.9 million for the years ended December 31, 2020 and 2019, respectively.
-For the year ended December 31, 2018, we recorded a net loss of \$5.7 million.
+For the years ended December 31, 2021, 2020, and 2019, we recorded net revenues of \$437.8 million, \$349.8 million, and \$322.4 million, respectively.
+We recorded net income of \$62.1 million, \$1.4 million, and \$48.9 million for the years ended December 31, 2021, 2020, and 2019, respectively.